Recover a Wallet

 After a short loading period, you can use Wasabi as usual.

-# Backup Wallet File
+# Back up Wallet File and Password

 Wasabi Wallet creates a backup of your wallet file inside